Education Team

 Marissa Orjalo

-Marissa (she/her) is an interdisciplinary Filipina-Canadian actor, writer, composer, and academic based in Toronto.
-She is currently an M.A.
-Candidate at the University of Toronto, working with the Centre for Theatre, Drama, and Performance Studies.
-Her research areas of interest include Asian-Canadian theatre, Filipinx-Canadian theatre, and radical theatre creation through music and technology.
-Marissa has been fortunate enough to participate in the actor enhancement training program at Factory Theatre as well as Carlos Bulosan Theatre’s joint HASA Initiative with the Stratford Festival in 2019.
-She holds certificates from the Royal Conservatory of Music for Operatic Voice and Classical Piano Performance.
-Marissa is currently creating with the Disconnect(ed) Collective at Carlos Bulosan Theatre, developing a new piece entitled Pedestal Pinays.
-She has performed in several Toronto-based productions including A (Musical) Midsummer Night’s Dream (Driftwood Theatre), and FEARLESS (fu-GEN Asian Canadian Theatre).
+Marissa (she/her) is a multidisciplinary Filipina-Canadian artist based in Toronto.
+Marissa received an M.A. from the University of Toronto, working with the Centre for Theatre, Drama, and Performance Studies on her thesis Considering Process: Investigating Practice and Methodology in Filipinx Canadian Theatre Creation.
+She has been fortunate enough to participate in the actor enhancement training program at Factory Theatre with Nina Lee Aquino and Natasha Mumba, and she holds certificates from the Royal Conservatory of Music for Operatic Voice and Classical Piano Performance.
+She has performed in productions including King Lear (Stratford Festival), Les Belles-Soeurs (Stratford Festival), A (Musical) Midsummer Night’s Dream (Driftwood Theatre), and FEARLESS (fu-GEN Asian Canadian Theatre).
 Marissa is thrilled to be with the Education Team and looks forward to inspiring the next generation of theatre creators!

 Young people are just as creative and revolutionary as they are inquisitive!